Elenpay/workshop-nodeguard/README.md

 docker-compose up -d
 ```
 11. Add carol and alice nodes, take the info from polar.
 Make sure to point to `host.docker.internal:grpcport` of each node as endpoints, also the macaroon must be in `hex`
-12. Create a new finance manager user and set the keys.
+12. Create a new finance manager user and set the keys, use NodeGuard companion to ease this process.
-13. Create a multisig wallet with the new created key a fund it
+13. Create a multisig wallet with the new created key and fund it with polar
-14. Open a channel and sign it
+14. Open a channel and sign it using nodeguard companion
 15. Set up liquidity rules for the new channel